bespoyasov/refactor-like-a-superhero/manuscript-en/10-conditions.md

 }
 ```

-Null-object is sometimes considered **antipattern**.[^nullobjectcriticism] It's better to decide if it's appropriate to use it depending on the task, ways of use, and preferences of the team.
+The null object is sometimes considered **antipattern**.[^nullobjectcriticism] It's better to decide if it's appropriate to use it depending on the task, ways of use, and team preferences.
 It's best to consult with other developers before using it and make sure no one has any reasons against it.

 [^scene]: “Your Code As a Crime Scene” by Adam Tornhill, https://www.goodreads.com/book/show/23627482-your-code-as-a-crime-scene
 [^cyclomaticcomplexity]: Cyclomatic Complexity, Wikipedia, https://en.wikipedia.org/wiki/Cyclomatic_complexity